BELIEF, HOPE, FAITH, OBEDIENCE

-This is the true definition of faith, isn't it?
-We have faith in the future God has promised, and this enables us to escape the temptations present in the world system and in our sinful, self-seeking nature.
+This is the true definition of faith, isn’t it?
+We have faith in the future that God has promised, and this enables us to escape the temptations present in the world system and in our sinful, self-seeking nature.

 By faith he left Egypt, not fearing the king’s anger; he persevered because he saw him who is invisible.
 (Hebrews 11:27)

 Again we see the need to resist fear.
-Fear will prevent our doing God's will.
+Fear will prevent us from doing God’s will.
 And notice that Moses was seeing the invisible Christ.
 I do not believe Moses was literally seeing Christ, but he was living so close to the Lord it was as though he could see Him.

 We are welcome to do the same.
 We can keep inviting Christ into everything we do during the day and the night.
 If we do this, although we cannot see Him physically or literally, He is there and we know it.
 It is that way with me and has been for several years.

 I write according to His Presence.
 I am not really an author but a scribe.
 I write what I feel He wants me to write.
-Maybe "feel" is not the correct word.
+Maybe “feel” is not the correct word.
 It is like when you go into a completely dark room, and somehow you know someone is there.
-You don't see them.
-You kind of feel their presence.
+You don’t see him.
+You kind of feel his presence.
 I guess it is more of an awareness than anything else.

 Our place is to open the door and invite Him in.
 Then He dines with us on our obedience and worship.
 We dine with Him on His body and blood.
 All of this becomes exceedingly real when we practice His Presence over a number of years.

-And so Moses "saw him who is invisible" and persevered in faith.
+And so Moses “saw him who is invisible” and persevered in faith.
 The result was that all Israel was delivered from Egypt.
-I might add, during the journey of Israel to the land of promise there were many signs and wonders that could be seen with the physical eye.
+I might add, during the journey of Israel to the land of promise, there were many signs and wonders that could be seen with the physical eye.